JaffaKetchup/flutter_map_tile_caching/README.md

 For example, 10 simultaneous threads would work through 100 tiles approximately 10x quicker than 1 thread: each thread would get approximately 10 tiles.
 In reality, the speed gain is unlikely to be as significant as in theory, but it will be similar.
 However, speed does start to decrease at a certain number of threads: there is an optimal point at about 10-20 threads.

 Note that using multithreading will increase power consumption significantly and may be less stable if there are too many threads.
 Some tile servers ban multithreaded downloading, even paid ones, as it puts a lot of strain on servers.
-For this reason, the example app is limited to 2 threads.

 This functionality is enabled by default with a thread count of 10.
 </details>